-A quick an easy craft that will be sure to be the highlight of your daughter’s day ..
-A NO SEW Princess Anna Cape.
-Perfect for that Frozen lover in your home!!
+A quick an easy craft that will be sure to be the highlight of your daughter's day ..
+A NO SEW Frozen Anna Cape.
+(You might also want to check out our Elsa Cape Pattern)

 I realize it's not Halloween, but most kids I know like to dress up any ol' time of the year?
 And especially on their birthday ... and especially as one of their favorite Princesses, right?